 The worrying thing with these symptoms is that it could be due to disease of the digestive organs, sometimes grave problems like cancer also, and it is not possible to rule this out without thorough investigations.
-To add to these problems, many of the different disease of many of different digestive organs present with these similar complaints.
-Hence many a times to rule out that nothing is wrong or to find out what is wrong, multiple tests are needed.
-Let me give you an example, bloating and heartburn can be due to no so serious problem like deviation in your digestive process and can get better with change in lifestyle and some simple medications.
-But occasionally, very rarely it can be due to acid reflux disease, achalasia cardia, peptic ulcer disease, gallbladder stone disease, or worse cancer of either stomach, esophagus, gallbladder or pancreas.
+To add to these problems, many of the different diseases of many of different digestive organs present with these similar complaints.
+Hence many times to rule out that nothing is wrong or to find out what is wrong, multiple tests are needed.
+Let me give you an example, bloating and heartburn can be due to no so serious problem like deviation in your digestive process and can get better with a change in lifestyle and some simple medications.
+But occasionally, very rarely it can be due to acid reflux disease, achalasia cardia, peptic ulcer disease, gallbladder stone disease, or worse cancer of either stomach, esophagus, gallbladder, or pancreas.
 It also can be due to chronic pancreatitis.

 So what should be done?
 Should we panic with the occurrence of any of the above symptoms and get all the investigations done?
 No, the answer is no. First, we should look into the root causes i.e lifestyle changes, and seek the opinion of a doctor, who will most probably give simple medications and things should be fine.
 But it the problems persists after these measures then you need a thorough investigation.
 The problem is we don’t seek medical attention even if the symptoms are there for years altogether.
 There is our general tendency to not get alarmed by the problems that are there for quite some time, we learn to live with it, and that is really dangerous.
 Also, there are some red flag symptoms that should make your doctor suggest investigation at an early stage before starting medications.

 These red flag symptoms are blood in the stool, blood in vomit, anemia, jaundice, weight loss, difficulty in swallowing, or if any of your close family members had any abdominal organ cancer at an early age.